-7. WORKING WITH/THROUGH OTHER AGENCIES
+9. WORKING WITH/THROUGH OTHER AGENCIES

 Where Council officers undertake an investigation/operation under RIPA jointly with another public authority, it is the responsibility of the tasking authority to obtain the authorisation.
 For example, if the Council was asked by the police to assist in a covert surveillance operation, the police should obtain the authorisation, which would then cover the Council.
-In such a case, Council officers must request written confirmation from the other public authority that an authorisation is in place before taking part in any joint operation.
+In such a case, Council officers must request written confirmation from the other public authority that an authorisation is in place before taking part in any joint operation and ensure that copies of the authorisation and judicial approval relied upon are obtained from the tasking authority.